GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 but we need a new predicate for lists.
 Before we look at the definition of a `List64<rw>` lets focus on its permission type.
-First of all, `List64<rw>` takes a single argument `rw:rwmodality` which determines if the list is readable or writable, jus like 3D vectors.
+First of all, `List64<rw>` takes a single argument `rw:rwmodality` which determines if the list is readable or writable, just like 3D vectors.
 It's type should look something like this

 ```
 ["eq(llvmword(0))", "ptr((rw,0) |-> int64<>) * ptr((rw,8) |-> List64<rw>)"]
 ```

-the definition shows the diferent cases for a list, separated by a coma.
+The definition shows the diferent cases for a list, separated by a comma.
 In the first case, a `List64` can be a null pointer, expressed with the type `eq(llvmword(0))`.
-In the second case, a list is a pointer where offset `0` is the head, an `Int64`, and offset `8` it's the tail, is recursively a `List64<rw>`.
+In the second case, a list is a pointer where offset `0` is the head, an `Int64`, and offset `8` is the tail, is recursively a `List64<rw>`.
 In the later case, both elements are tagged with `rw`, describing if they are readable or writable, as determined by the argument to `List64<rw>`.

-To define [permissions](doc/Permissions.md) which can describe unbounded data structures, you can use the `heapster_define_recursive_perm` command. here is how to use the command to define lists.
+To define [permissions](doc/Permissions.md) which can describe unbounded data structures, you can use the `heapster_define_recursive_perm` command.
+Here is how to use the command to define lists.

 ```